Collection Trend for Laravel

 Value Column

-that contains the values you want to aggregate to the aggregate methods.
-However, like the date column you can also specify a Closure
+By default in laravel-collection-trend you have to pass the column / property name as string that contains the values you want to aggregate to the aggregate methods.
+However, like the date column you can also specify a Closure returning a value, which you pass in the aggregate methods.

 Example: